When you use the Maplex Label Engine, you have access to a set of label placement properties that allow you to control the following:

 Conflict Resolution also has parameters to control how densely you want labels to be placed.
 You can decrease the number of labels placed per label class by spacing out the labels that are placed.
 Do this by setting a buffer size to control the space around labels or by removing duplicate labels.
 You can also control label density by labeling features based on their size or their connection to other features.

 For small-scale maps where you may have larger features that display over the extent, you can increase the number of labels placed for features.
 This is useful when dealing with large meandering polygons, such as in geologic maps, or long highways that span the extent of a map.

 Preventing labels from overlapping certain features

 Some features on a map may be more important than others.
-Feature weights let you indicate the relative importance of feature classes or features being labeled by a given label class.
-You can reduce the chance that important features from a given class will be overlapped by labels by assigning the feature class a larger feature weight than other feature classes.
-Features with feature weights will always be passed to the Maplex Label Engine as barriers even if they are not labeled.
-If there is a SQL query that limits the number of features displayed, only the subset of features will be added to the placement engine as barriers.
-The remaining features will not be displayed or used as barriers by the Maplex Label Engine.
+Feature weights allow you to indicate the relative importance of feature classes or features being labeled by a given label class.
+You can reduce the chance that important features from a given class are overlapped by labels by assigning the feature class a larger feature weight than other feature classes.
+Features with feature weights are always passed to the Maplex Label Engine as barriers even if they are not labeled.
+If there is a SQL query that limits the number of features displayed, only the subset of features are added to the placement engine as barriers.
+The remaining features are not displayed or used as barriers by the Maplex Label Engine.